cocos/cocos-docs/en/getting-started/basics/editor-panels/properties.md

 ![reference types](inspector/reference_type.png)

-  **Note**: That script file is also a type of asset.
+  > **Note**: that script file is also a type of asset.
 Therefore the script asset reference property used by components shown on the top of the above picture is also represented by a blue label.

 ## Editing several assets at once